 Letting Editors Create Web Interfaces Utilizing Data

-With Scrivito, building interfaces that utilize and nicely present internal or external data of any kind, be it personal data in a portal, or product data in an online shop, has long been exclusively in the hands of app developers.
-This has changed recently when Scrivito SDK APIs were released for working with such data directly in the editing interface.
+With JustRelate’s Web Builder, creating interfaces that nicely present internal or external data of any kind, be it personal data in a portal, or product data in an online shop, has long been exclusively in the hands of app developers.
+This has changed when Scrivito SDK APIs were released for working with such data directly in the editing interface.
 Providing the foundation for this is of course still left to developers, but has become a lot easier.

-This guide wants to give you an insight into the clockwork behind accessing and presenting internal or external data.
-The datalocator attribute type on one side and data classes on the other form the basis on which editors can freely compose attractive web pages that embed data from any kind of source a JavaScript-based app can use.
-We will develop a universal “DataListWidget” for the Scrivito Example App here and connect it to a small handmade internal employee database via a data class to illustrate and convey how the cogs mesh together.
+This guide, which is based on the Scrivito Portal App, wants to give you an insight into the clockwork behind accessing and presenting internal or external data.
+The datalocator attribute type on one side, and data classes on the other, form the basis on which data can be embedded from any kind of source a browser-based app can process.
+We will develop a universal “DataListWidget” for a Scrivito-based app here and connect it to a small handmade internal employee database via a data class to illustrate and convey how the cogs mesh together.
+As the icing on top, we will then add an employee details page for displaying the data of individual employees.

-We’ll jump right in, assuming that you’re familiar with Scrivito’s data structures, and may even have developed a widget already.
+We’ll jump right in, assuming that you’re familiar with The Interface Builder’s data model, and ideally even have developed a widget already.

 The “datalocator” attribute type

-If a widget has an attribute of the datalocator type, Scrivito’s editing interface allows editors to select an object type or a data class as the data source to be used.
+If a widget has an attribute of the datalocator type, The Web Builder’s editing interface allows editors to select an object class or a data class as the data source to be used by this attribute.
 Furthermore, filters based on the properties of the source can be specified, as well as the ordering and maximum size of the result set.
 The widget is then rendered based on this result set.

-Next to the data attribute, the widget has a widgetlist attribute named content.
+Next to the data attribute, the widget instances will have a widgetlist attribute named content.
 We will use it to render the employee data coming in from the datalocator.
 For the widget to properly advertise itself, e.g., in the widget selection dialog or sidebar, give it a title (and maybe also a description) via an editing configuration:

 The magic here lies in the dataContext prop receiving an individual DataItem, including all its attributes, each time Scrivito.ContentTag is rendered.
-If an editor now adds a content widget, e.g. a text widget, to any of the content widgetlists, their respective data context serves as the source from which the content widgets can retrieve the data item’s attribute values, for example, to fill in placeholders.
+If an editor now adds a content widget, e.g. a text widget, to any of the content widgetlists, the data context of the respective DataItem with its attributes serves as the source of the attribute values that can then be rendered as placeholders, for example.

 Making external data available through a data class